mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/elastic/3.0.0-7.3.2/configuration/index.md

 - Master transport port: You can pick whichever port works for your DC/OS cluster.
 The default is 9300.
 If you want multiple master nodes from different clusters on the same host, specify different master HTTP and transport ports for each cluster.
 If you want to ensure a particular distribution of nodes of one task type (such as master nodes spread across multiple racks, data nodes on one class of machines), specify this via the Marathon placement constraint.
 - Serial vs Parallel deployment.
 By default, the DC/OS {{ model.techName }} Service tells DC/OS to install everything in parallel.
 You can change this to serial in order to have each node installed one at a time.
 - Serial vs Parallel update.
 By default, the DC/OS {{ model.techName }} Service tells DC/OS to update everything serially.
 You can change this to parallel in order to have each node updated at the same time.
 This is required, for instance, when you turn X-Pack Security on or off.
-- A custom YAML file can be appended to `elasticsearch.yml` on each node
+- A custom YAML file can be appended to `elasticsearch.yml` on each node.

 ### Immutable settings

-At cluster creation time via {{ model.techName }} package UI or JSON options file via CLI), the following settings cannot be changed after installation:
+At cluster creation time via {{ model.techName }} package UI or JSON options file (via CLI), the following settings cannot be changed after installation:

 - Service name (aka cluster name).
-Can be hyphenated, but not underscored
+Can be hyphenated, but not underscored.
 - Master transport port
 - Disk sizes/types